Diabetes in Cats: Causes, Symptoms, and Treatment

 Symptoms

-The increased levels of sugar in the blood that are characteristic of diabetics lead to some common symptoms, as the cat’s body tries to flush the excess sugar out of its system.
+The increased levels of sugar in the blood that are characteristic of diabetics lead to some common symptoms.
+As glucose builds up in the bloodstream unable to be used by the body, it will reach a threshold where it “spills” into the urine.
+Glucose in the urine acts as a diuretic, leading to the most common signs of increased urinating and drinking.
 The signs can come on gradually over time, or appear quite suddenly.

 Here are the common signs: